cyberalien/nimbus-icons/.github/CONTRIBUTING.md

 ### 3. Add or update SVG files in the /icons directory

-Before adding a new icon, check that it meets all the requirements of the [guidelines]()
+Before adding a new icon, check that it meets all the following requirements:

+- All icons must be 16 x 16.
+- Icon should be cleaned up.
+- Icon sould use only default `fill` for shapes, it should not include color in SVG.

 ### 4. Commit and push changes